cmpitg/ulquikit/src/main.md

 ### Constraints

-* Filename contains no space and `:`
+* Filename contains no space and `:`.
-* Fragment name contains no space
+* Fragment name contains no space.
-* Fragment names are unique
+* Fragment names are unique.

 ### The Markdown language